Who We are

 Our goal is simple: To encourage and enable participation in the sport of triathlon.
 We love seeing participation in the sport of triathlon increase, and we especially love seeing people try their first triathlon and want to enable that.

 Our product advice and tips are completely objective.
 We vet any products that we feature by using them ourselves or calling on a circle of triathletes who have first-hand experience with them.
 As you navigate our site, you may see links to affiliate sponsors.
-We encourage you to click through and make purchases from these sponsors once you have made your decision.
+We encourage you to click through and make purchases from these vetted brands and suppliers once you have made your decision.
 Any commission they pay us does not affect your price; in fact, in most cases we have gone out of our way to find affiliates with the best prices for you.
 In all cases, we trust that the affiliate will treat you well — you can be assured they have been carefully selected.

 In many cases, you will notice that we give products high reviews even when our affiliates do not carry them, and we are not able to refer you to their purchase.
 We do this because it is the right thing to do.
 If a product is the best, it is our purpose to tell you even if we don’t make a penny on it.